ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-2-1-to-2-2-0.md

 </div>
 <div class="doc_content">

-## Step 1: Download PyroCMS v2.2.0
+## Step 1: Download NitroCMS v2.2.0

-You can download PyroCMS v2.2.0 [from GitHub](https://github.com/pyrocms/pyrocms/zipball/v2.2.0).
+You can download NitroCMS v2.2.0 [from GitHub](https://github.com/pyrocms/pyrocms/zipball/v2.2.0).

 If you are using git, you can get the latest copy by running: